arc-language/parser/README.md

 func (s *BaseArcParserListener) EnterExprStmt(ctx *ExprStmtContext)
     EnterExprStmt is called when production ExprStmt is entered.

+func (s *BaseArcParserListener) EnterExternDecl(ctx *ExternDeclContext)
+    EnterExternDecl is called when production externDecl is entered.

+func (s *BaseArcParserListener) EnterExternFunctionDecl(ctx *ExternFunctionDeclContext)
+    EnterExternFunctionDecl is called when production externFunctionDecl is entered.

+func (s *BaseArcParserListener) EnterExternParameterList(ctx *ExternParameterListContext)
+    EnterExternParameterList is called when production externParameterList is entered.

 func (s *BaseArcParserListener) EnterFieldAccessExpr(ctx *FieldAccessExprContext)
     EnterFieldAccessExpr is called when production FieldAccessExpr is entered.